 Interns will have 6 hours per week of patient care (mainly psychotherapy) in the outpatient Psychiatry Clinic throughout the year.

-Interns on Comprehennsive Track may elect two specialized mini-rotation in Psychosocial Evaluations for Medical Interventions Program and other specialty clinics such as pain management and neurology.
+Interns on Comprehennsive Track may elect up to two specialized mini-rotation in the Psychosocial Evaluations for Medical Interventions Program or other specialty clinics such as pain management and neurology.

 Underserved Populations Track interns will participate in the following full rotations (three months each):